 Within 24 hours, 95% of all delayed baggage is found.
 If, in the unlikely event we cannot find your baggage, we will do everything we can to compensate you.

 - Once your baggage has been missing for 21 days, you can request compensation*.
 Complete a lost baggage report and send it together with the original copies of your ticket, baggage receipt and baggage report to SAS Sales and Support.
-You will find the address on the form.

 *Compensation is provided in accordance with our general conditions of carriage.